gildas/puppet-me/README.md

   Note: if the password contains the @ sign, it should be replaced with %40
 - --force
   Force all updates to happen (downloads still do not happen if already done).
+- --gui
+  Force prompts to use a dialog box to query the user (whenever possible).
+- --no-gui
+  Force prompts to not use a dialog box to query the user.
 - --help
   Prints some help on the output.
 - --macmini-parallels